aadm/aadm.github.io/content/2018-01-01-two-sides-of-photography.md

----
-layout: post
-title: "fotografi impegnati"
-description: ""
-category:
-tags: [photo, comment]
----
+Title: two sides of photography
+Date: 2018-01-01
+Slug: two-sides-of-photography
+Tags: photo, notes, quote

 > Who reads poetry anyway?
 Only other poets.

-> (Blake Andrews, during and [interview with Bryan Formhals](http://lpvshow.com/the-lpv-show-episode-14-blake-andrews/))
+(Blake Andrews, during an [interview with Bryan Formhals](http://lpvshow.com/the-lpv-show-episode-14-blake-andrews/))

 It is a strange place to be, this one where I am now.
 My passion and love for photographs (taking them, editing and discussing and commenting) is something in between two sides that I see.